How Safe Sleep Savvy Are You?

-This short video quiz can be used by health professionals to engage caregivers in conversations about safe sleep recommendations.
-It provides eight different examples of sleeping infants and asks viewers to identify whether or not the depicted behavior is safe.
+This short video quiz can be used by health professionals to engage parents and caregivers in conversations about safe sleep and breastfeeding recommendations.
+It provides eleven different scenarios and asks viewers to identify whether or not the depicted behavior is safe.
 An explanation and recommendation is provided after each scenario.

 Physicians, nurses, home visitors and other public health professionals can use the quiz as an interactive, visual tool to prompt discussions around best-practices.
 It can also be shown in pediatric and obstetric waiting rooms, parenting group sessions, birthing classes, and breastfeeding classes.

 Publish Date: 2019

 Continuing Conversations Around Breastfeeding and Safe Sleep Promotion

 Join NICHQ for an upcoming webinar “Their stories are so powerful”: Community-based approaches to infant safe sleep and breastfeeding promotion, on Aug.
 23. from 2-3:30 PM EST. The webinar will highlight findings from a recent NICHQ-led study titled “Community-Based Approaches to Infant Safe Sleep and Breastfeeding Promotion, a Qualitative Study,” published in BMC Public Health in March.